 Wear closed toed-shoes.
 No flip-flops allowed.

-Not from Canada?
+Not from Canada, eh?
 You need travel insurance!
-While River Runners has a fantastic safety record, accidents can occur whether out on the river or anywhere in Canada.
+While River Runners has a fantastic safety record, accidents can occur whether out on the river, in the car ride there, or anywhere in Canada.
 If you’re visiting Canada from the US, be sure you have medical coverage while within the country.
 You won’t be covered by Canada’s health care system, so medical costs would be outrageous should an unforeseen accident occur.
 That medical coverage is a must, but travel insurance will also cover other mishaps like trip cancelation and lost luggage, which can also be assuring to have.
-For Americans visiting Canada, we recommend RoamRight travel insurance which contains the medical coverage you need in Canada.
+For Americans visiting Canada, we like RoamRight travel insurance which contains the medical coverage you need in Canada.
 It just takes a minute to get a quick quote for your trip.

 What To Pack for Tidal Bore Rafting